-- (i) This represents the Naira equivalent of a USD25,000,000 outstanding of the USD95,000,000 credit facility granted to the Bank by Citibank International PIc payable in 4 years commencing October 2008 and interest is payable quarterly at LIBOR plus a margin of 475 basis point.
-The facility was renegotiated in 2017 to mature in June 2018 at a fixed rate of 6.2% annually.
-The loan is secured with pledged financial assets as indicated in Note 15.
-The effective interest rate of the loan is 6.8% per annum. - (ii) This represents short-term finance facilities obtained from Standard Chartered Bank, London.
-Three loans were granted during the year 2016 for the purpose of providing dollar liquidity for the Bank.
-The rate of interest on the loans is the agreggate of the applicable margin (Margin and Libor).
-The principal and interest on the loans are fully payable upon maturity. - (iii) This represents the Naira eqiuvalent of \$50 and \$25 million medium term amortising and short term trade loans granted by African Export-Import Bank for a period of five (5) years and one (1) year respectively.
+- (i) This represents the Naira eqiuvalent of \$50 million and \$25 million medium term amortising and short term trade loans granted by African Export-Import Bank for a period of five (5) years and one (1) year respectively.
 The facilities attracts a fixed margin of 7.25% and 5.7% per annum respectively.
 Interest payable under the agreement is calculaed based on the actual number of days elapsed in a year.
-The Bank will also pay a one off facility fee charge of 0.5% flat upon facility signing or at disbursement. - (iv) This represents Naira equivalent of \$26.25, \$10 and \$10 million Murabaha financing facilities (disbursed in tranches) granted by Islamic Corporation for the development of the private sector for a period of 181,365 and 365 days rspectively.
+The Bank will also pay a one - off facility fee charge of 0.5% flat upon facility signing or at disbursement. - (ii) This represents Naira equivalent of \$26.25 million, \$10 million and \$10 million Murabaha financing facilities (disbursed in tranches) granted by Islamic Corporation for the development of the private sector for a period of 181,365 and 365 days rspectively.
 The facility attracts a margin of 6.25%, 7.7% and 7.74% respectively.
-Profit plus the principal shall be payable at maturity. - (v) This is a facility from Bank of Industry under Central Bank of Nigeria N200billion intervention fund for refinancing and restructuring of the Bank's existing loan portfolio to Nigeria SME/Manufacturing sector and N500billion Power and Aviation intervention fund for financing projects in the Power and Aviation sectors of the economy.
+Profit plus the principal shall be payable at maturity. - (iii) This is a facility from Bank of Industry under Central Bank of Nigeria N200billion intervention fund for refinancing and restructuring of the Bank's existing loan portfolio to Nigeria SME/Manufacturing sector and N500billion Power and Aviation intervention fund for financing projects in the Power and Aviation sectors of the economy.